synfinatic/netflow2ng/README.md

  1. Pull the latest [docker image](https://hub.docker.com/r/synfinatic/netflow2ng)
  1. Use the optional [docker-compose.yaml](docker-compose.yaml) file

+ **Important**: When using Docker, you must use host networking due to NAT causing the source port to change for inbound Netflow packets which breaks `netflow2ng`.

 ### Configuration

  1. For a list of configuration arguments, run `netflow2ng -h`.
 As of v0.1.1, netflow2ng